If you’re reading this it’s likely you are considering whether something you own is junk or worth keeping. Here’s an opportunity to figure it out:

 - You have to clean it, store it, and insure it (but you don’t use it)

-- Moving it to your new house would cost more than its worth (both in cash and your hearts mind)
+- Storing it somewhere else would cost more than its worth

 - It will horrify, bore or burden your kids or the generation to come